Dumbotron6/Obsidian_Vault/Study Notes/Git/Git Part 2.md

 A *.gitignore* file can be created in the project directory and all the file names that should never be tracked should be added to this file.
 When this file is committed, the file names mentioned in it will not be tracked by git.

-github.com/gitignore has a list of common files to be excluded in each programming language.
+[Gitignore list](https://github.com/github/gitignore) has a list of common files to be excluded in each programming language.

 `git status -s` gives us a short summary of the files.

-##### Comparing file #skippable
+### Comparing files #skippable

 ![[Attachments/12.png]]